 The Latest: Record rain totals seen in San Francisco

-Members of the Maxwell Fire Department fill sandbags as the town prepares for another storm, Sunday, Feb.
+Bill Bernstein and his son Will, lay sandbags around at the door of his home as they prepare for another storm Sunday, Feb.
 19, 2017, in Maxwell, Calif.
 The first outer rain bands from a powerful Pacific storm headed to Northern California on Sunday brought light rain and wind and renewed warnings of possible flooding in the already soggy region.

 Add your comments below